jazibobs/website-2024/_services/tutoring.md

 Jared Rigby (that's me!) is a fully qualified UK teacher (PGCE) with a Masters Degree (MSc) in Computer Science.

 I have worked as a computer science teacher at world leading international schools.
-In my most recently, I was the lead teacher of all game development modules at Dulwich College Beijing.
+Most recently, I was the lead teacher of all game development modules at Dulwich College Beijing.

 I run a freelance software development studio specialising in Godot development and have been running an annual game development competition in collaboration with Ubisoft Shanghai since 2022.